oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 ![Screen Shot 2023-03-07 at 2 35 35 PM](https://user-images.githubusercontent.com/126691160/223533507-d179c2d3-a5ae-44f7-af06-d37193c3c6d4.png)

 This will prompt an entirely new tab.
-From the left tool bar in the new `Cloudflare Zero Trust` tab find the `Access` section, expand its accordian, and select `Tunnels`.
+From the left tool bar in the new `Cloudflare Zero Trust` tab find the `Access` section, expand its accordion, and select `Tunnels`.

 From here you should see the tunnel that you created on your Pi, and navigating to this page can tell you key information like the status of your tunnel.
-Changes, such as changing your routes, made to your tunnel here ***should** translate down to the config file on your Pi.
+Changes, such as changing your routes, made to your tunnel here ***should*** translate down to the config file on your Pi.
 THIS IS NOT ALWAYS THE CASE.
 It is suggested that you only make modifications from the actual config file.